-- 11.2.1 when a competitor makes a landing at will, the landing point is the final resting place of the basket after landing. - 11.
-2.2 all pilots must have landed by sunset as published or announced at the task briefing.
-Penalty for infringement of this rule is 100 task points per minute or part thereof. - 11.
-2.3 Unless otherwise stated in the Task Data, a landing at will is not permitted within a MMA where a target is displayed, or if no MMA is set, within 200 meters of any goal/target set by the Director or selected by the competitor or any physical mark of the competitor or any physical mark of the competitor or any physical mark of the competitor.
+- 11.2.1 When a competitor makes a landing at will, the landing point is the final resting place of the basket after landing. - 11.2.2 All pilots must have landed by sunset as published or announced at the task briefing.
+Penalty for infringement of this rule is 100 task points per minute or part thereof. - 11.2.3 Unless otherwise stated in the Task Data, a landing at will is not permitted within a MMA where a target is displayed, or if no MMA is set, within 200 meters of any goal/target set by the Director or selected by the competitor or any physical mark of the competitor (for penalty see distance infringements).